br3ndonland/inboard/README.md

 This repository provides [Docker images](https://github.com/br3ndonland/inboard/pkgs/container/inboard) and a [PyPI package](https://pypi.org/project/inboard/) with useful utilities for Python web servers.
 It runs [Uvicorn with Gunicorn](https://www.uvicorn.org/), and can be used to build applications with [Starlette](https://www.starlette.io/) and [FastAPI](https://fastapi.tiangolo.com/).

+## Justification

+_Why use this project?_ You might want to try out inboard because it:

+- **Offers a Python package and Docker images that work together**.
+Python packages and Docker images don't automatically share the same versioning systems, but inboard can help with this.
+You might install a minor release of the Python package with `pip install 'inboard>=0.28,<0.29[fastapi]'` or `poetry add inboard@'^0.28' -E fastapi`.
+You can also pull the corresponding Docker image `FROM ghcr.io/br3ndonland/inboard:0.28`.
+- **Tests everything**. inboard performs unit testing of 100% of the Python code, and also runs smoke tests of the Docker images each time they are built.
+- **Sets sane defaults, but allows configuration**.
+Configure a variety of settings with environment variables.
+Or run it as-is and it just works.
+- **Configures logging extensibly**. inboard simplifies logging by handling all its Python log streams with a single logging config.
+It also offers the ability to filter health check endpoints out of the access logs.
+Don't like it?
+No problem.
+You can easily extend or override the logging behavior.

 ## Quickstart

 [Get started with Docker](https://www.docker.com/get-started), pull and run an image, and try an API endpoint.